 I’m not exactly sure when I decided to become a novelist, but I have always loved fiction.
 I'm sort of a plodder when it comes to reading (and writing as well).
 I enjoy lingering on the dialogue, the descriptions, the scene and setting.
 While my tastes are pretty eclectic, I am definitely drawn to books that push the limits of reality.

-I recently sold the company, Select International, that I co-founded in 1993.
+In 2018 we sold the company, Select International, that I co-founded in 1993.
 We started the company in Guadalajara, Mexico where my wife Mari and I lived and worked for a little over two years with a wonderful group of employees.
 It was a phenomenal experience; we both learned not only to speak the language but also to embrace the Mexican culture and people.

-In the past twenty years I’ve written over two hundred white papers, journal articles, book chapters and even a book, Hiring Great People.
+Over the past twenty years I’ve written over two hundred white papers, journal articles, book chapters and even a book, Hiring Great People.
 But writing technical papers is far removed from writing fiction.
 There are more constraints -- the need to backup what you write with results or references, and the format is usually clearly outlined, and frankly, somewhat rigid.
 Fiction, though, is truly a blank page, which is both liberating and terrifying.

 Almost ten years ago I got the idea for The Painter of Time, my debut novel.
 Then, of course, it was just a concept that needed a lot of fleshing out.
 It meant a lot of research on art history and art restoration, neither of which I had any formal training or experience.
 But I love doing research and learning new things so it was a natural fit.
 What I didn’t realize is how hard it is to actually write a good novel.
 There’s much more involved in the actual craft of writing that I ever expected.
 In 2018 I finished my second novel, Spirit of the Fox, which takes place in Japan.